groda/the_ultimate_gitignore_guide/README.md

 ## Which files would I want to ignore?

 Typically, output files generated from code runs, such as compiled code, logfiles, in general anything that's temporary and can be re-generated.

-You might also want to add files containing sensitive information to `.gitignore`, even though for such files `.gitignore` is not the best solution and you should better keep those files in a different location than your Git workspace.

 For example, the line: